ADVERTISING

 Three groups meet in the “Trewwerer Äpplergarten”

-The Odenwaldklub Groß-Gerau, together with hiking friends from Trebur and Nauheim, set out on a special evening hike.
-Led by Reiner Dietz, Daniela Knorn, and Martin Dammel, the 35 participants each covered approximately eight kilometers – accompanied by the play of colors of the sunset and later by the glow of flashlights.
+The Odenwald Club Groß-Gerau, together with hiking enthusiasts from Trebur and Nauheim, embarked on a special evening hike.
+Led by Reiner Dietz, Daniela Knorn, and Martin Dammel, the 35 participants each covered approximately eight kilometers – accompanied by the colorful spectacle of the sunset and later by the beam of their flashlights.

-The groups set off from Groß-Gerau, Trebur, and Nauheim and—as agreed, but unintentionally—reached the "Trewwerer Äpplergarten" almost simultaneously.
+The groups started in Groß-Gerau, Trebur and Nauheim and – as planned, but unintentionally – reached the "Trewwerer Äpplergarten" almost simultaneously.
 There, the focus was on socializing before the return journey began in the dark.

-The Nauheim group's route led through the sandy Seichböhl nature reserve, along the Eseldamm (Eat Dam) and the Luther Trail, while the Groß-Gerauer group used the Mühlbach stream to reach the Oberach River.
-The Trebur group also reached their destination via the Oberach River.
+The Nauheim group's route led through the sandy Seichböhl nature reserve, along the Eseldamm (Donkey Dam) and the Luther Trail, while the Groß-Gerau group used the Mühlbach stream to reach the Oberach.
+The Trebur group also reached their destination via the Oberach.
 As darkness fell, flashlights ensured a safe return home.

 (Gross-Gerau-Red/OWK)

-Featured image: On the trail in the Seichböhl nature reserve.
+Featured image: Hiking in the Seichböhl nature reserve.
 Photo: OWK